hyperledger/fabric/proposals/r1/Next-Consensus-Architecture-Proposal.md

 * *Raw ledger (RL)*.
 The raw ledger contains all data output by the consensus service at peers.
 It is a sequence of `deliver(seqno, prevhash, blob)` events, which form a hash chain according to the computation of `prevhash` described before.
 The raw ledger contains information about both *valid* and *invalid* transactions and provides a verifiable history of all successful and unsuccessful state changes and attempts to change state, occurring during the operation of the system.

 	The RL allows peers to replay the history of all transactions and to reconstruct the blockchain state (see below).
-It also provides submitting peer with information about *invalid* (uncommitted) transactions, on which submitting peers can act as described in Section 2.5.
+It also provides peers with information about *invalid* (uncommitted) transactions.

 *  *(Blockchain) state*.
 The state is maintained by the peers (in the form of a KVS) and is derived from the raw ledger by **filtering out invalid transactions** as described in Section 2.5 (Step 5 in Figure 1) and applying valid transactions to state (by executing `put(k,v)` for every `(k,v)` pair in `stateUpdate` or, alternatively, applying state deltas with respect to previous state).